Leyden05/Leyden05/README.md

 Currently freelancing.

 Building professional websites from the ground up, transforming figma and sketch mock-ups into pixel-perfect webpages.
-Starting to learn React, SQL, C#, and Python.
+Starting to learn C#, Python, and Ruby.

 Based in Chicago, IL.